 Plan on spending most of the day here.
 It is much bigger than we expected, but the history and sights here are something everyone needs to see!

-Thank you for reading the Best things to do in Rome!
+Thank you for reading the the ultimate Rome checklist!
 Rome is a wonderful place to visit, and has something for any visitor!
+Consider reading our guide of how to take the best pictures on vacation while your here!
 If you have any suggestions on what else to do in Rome, please leave a comment below!